 How does automated reporting stand out?

 Automated reporting tools can deliver business-relevant information at a set time without human intervention, utilizing APIs to source data from different platforms and consolidate it in a single system.
-Given that the majority of reporting processes are rule-based, RPA, a technology from the broad BPM toolkit (we discussed their relation in our article on BPM vs RPA) aimed at handling discrete and repetitive tasks, is widely used in automated reporting to turn data into actionable insights.
+Given that the majority of reporting processes are rule-based, RPA, a technology from the broad BPM toolkit (we discussed their relation in our article on BPM and RPA differences) aimed at handling discrete and repetitive tasks, is widely used in automated reporting to turn data into actionable insights.

 Here’s how automated reporting differentiates from other reporting technologies: